History of Christian theology: Justification by faith

 From 1510 to 1520, Luther lectured on the Psalms, the books of Hebrews, Romans, and Galatians.
 As he studied these portions of the Bible, he came to view the use of terms such as penance and righteousness by the Roman Catholic Church in new ways.
-He became convinced that the church was corrupt in their ways and had lost sight of what he saw as several of the central truths of Christianity, the most important of which, for Luther, was the doctrine of justification—God's act of declaring a sinner righteous—by faith alone through God's grace.
+He became convinced that the church was corrupt in its ways and had lost sight of what he saw as several of the central truths of Christianity, the most important of which, for Luther, was the doctrine of justification—God's act of declaring a sinner righteous—by faith alone through God's grace.
 He began to teach that salvation or redemption is a gift of God's grace, attainable only through faith in Jesus as the messiah.

 Luther came to understand justification as entirely the work of God.
 Against the teaching of his day that the righteous acts of believers are performed in cooperation with God, Luther wrote that Christians receive such righteousness entirely from outside themselves; that righteousness not only comes from Christ but actually is the righteousness of Christ, imputed to Christians (rather than infused into them) through faith.
 "That is why faith alone makes someone just and fulfills the law", he wrote.
 "Faith is that which brings the Holy Spirit through the merits of Christ."
 Faith, for Luther, was a gift from God.
 He explained his concept of "justification" in the Smalcald Articles:

 Response of the papacy

-In contrast to the speed with which the theses were distributed, the response of the papacy was painstakingly slow.
+In contrast to the speed with which the theses were distributed, the response of the papacy was slow.

 Cardinal Albrecht of Hohenzollern, Archbishop of Mainz and Magdeburg, with the consent of Pope Leo X, was using part of the indulgence income to pay his bribery debts, and did not reply to Luther's letter; instead, he had the theses checked for heresy and forwarded to Rome.

 Leo responded over the next three years, "with great care as is proper", by deploying a series of papal theologians and envoys against Luther.
-Perhaps he hoped the matter would die down of its own accord, because in 1518 he dismissed Luther as "a drunken German" who "when sober will change his mind".
+He may have hoped the matter would die down of its own accord, because in 1518 he dismissed Luther as "a drunken German" who "when sober will change his mind".